Vocabulary and Grammar for the IELTS exam.

 Collocations and Phrasal verbs.

-English is full of two part verbs, sometimes called phrasal verbs , they often have 3 words, and these are everywhere such as in reading texts, speaking and listening and not just IELTS.
+English is full of two part verbs, sometimes called phrasal verbs , they often have 3 words, and these can be found everywhere in reading texts, speaking and listening.
 Collocations are 3 or 4 words that often go together and there are various patterns.
 Here are some examples of Phrasal verbs and collocations.

 Switch on the light